RhizomeDB/pomo-ipld/README.md

 Interplanetary Linked Data ([IPLD]) is a consistent, highly general data model for content addressed linked data forming any DAG.
 This data model provides a convenient pivot between many serializations of the same information.

 PomoDB was originally designed with [IPFS] — and by extension IPLD — in mind.
 Content addresses depend on the codec of some data.
-As such, the exact layout of the data is important.
+As such, the exact layout of the data as IPLD is important.
+This specification gives the IPLD encoding.

-# 2. Schemata
+# 2. Schema

 ## 2.1 Fact